hanhyeok/STEC_pathogenicity_prediction/README.md

 These results suggest that the SVM model is a more reliable and broadly applicable method to evaluate the pathogenic potential of STEC isolates compared with conventional methods.

-### Methods
-Sequence alignments with the reference sequences were conducted by using DIAMOND, a sequence alignment tool (45). snakemake
-Scikit-learn python packag
 ------------

 ### Docker - OSX/Linux/Windows/Cloud